nus-cs2113-AY2223S1/ip/docs/README.md

 # User Guide

+## Introduction
+Duke is a Command Line Interface (CLI) program that tracks a user's tasks (todo, deadline and event)

 ## Setting Up
 1. Make sure you have Java 11 installed to run this program
 2. Download the JAR file from the latest release